Once upon a last quarter, a marketer walked into the woods.

 How do you measure AI visibility?

-Track the six GEO baseline metrics Gist GEO uses to measure brand presence, authority, and recall across AI platforms:
+Track the nine GEO baseline metrics Gist GEO uses to measurebrand presence, authority, and recall across AI platforms:

-- AI Mention Share: How often you show up in AI-generated answers.
+- Share of Voice: How often you show up in AI-generated answers.

 - Share of Citations: How often your domain is actually quoted.

-- Share of Citations Found: How often your pages are part of the research set.
+- Citation Rate: How often your pages are part of the research set.

 - Share of Recommendations: How often you are actively suggested as a best option.

-- Prominence: Whether you are leading the conversation or buried at the bottom.
+- Placement: Whether you are leading the conversation or buried at the bottom.

 These feed four Brand Health dimensions: Awareness, Sentiment, Authority, and Recall.

-AI Mention Share is your share of the spotlight in AI answers.
+Share of Voice is your share of the spotlight in AI answers.
 It is the percentage of AI-generated answers that mention your brand compared to competitors within a similar group of questions.
-It functions as the AI equivalent of Share of Voice.
-Gist GEO tracks it across ChatGPT, Claude, Gemini, and Perplexity as the primary input to the Awareness dimension of Brand Health.
+It functions as the AI equivalent of traditional share of voice.
+Gist GEO tracks it across ChatGPT, Claude, and Perplexity as the primary input to the Awareness dimension of Brand Health.

 Is AI visibility the same as SEO ranking?